 In each of these instances your counsellor will try to discuss breaching confidentiality with you prior to this occurring.

-Online Video/Telephone Counselling Sessions can be booked between 10am - 8pm on Thursdays and Fridays.
+Online Video & Telephone Counselling Sessions can be booked on Tuesday & Wednesdays.